AlexWanderer/RTSControls/README.md

 This unity project implements basic RTS-like controls for units.
 Units use pathfinding to avoid obstacles on the way to their destination, and are able to be put into formations.

+NOTE: The current implementation is *super* slow to calculate pathfinding.
+The code was written for clarity as an example/starting point rather than for performance.

 Input
 -----
 * **Drag the left mouse** to select units